Yug34/megalith/src/content/blog/better-testing.md

 These assumptions could be about the state of your system, the data within the system and how it is passed around, what functions expect as input and are expected to output, their interfacing, and so on.

 Sometimes, these assumptions are wrong and this results in developer errors.
+Hell, sometimes even when you are aware about your environment, the code you write is still very prone to developer errors.

 Like this well-known behaviour in JavaScript: